Laillaa/CStat-Project/Report.md

 ## Feature selection

 ### Quantitative variables
 To begin our exploration of the quantitative variables, we conducted a comprehensive descriptive statistical analysis.
-This step aimed to summarize the key characteristics of each variable in our datset `df_quant`.
+This step aimed to summarize the key characteristics of each variable in our dataset `df_quant`.

 We created a function called `descriptive_stats`, which builds on Python's built-in `.describe()` method by adding 95% confidence intervals for the mean of each variable.
 For each column, it computes:
 - The count, check if there are any missing values